 - We help establish a pay system to set fair base pay and incentive amounts.

-- Suggest Salary range guidelines to set base amounts and to control and manage labor costs.
+- Suggest salary range guidelines to set base amounts and control and manage labor costs.

 - Alignment of other rewards and reinforcement practices.

 - Identification of equity concerns and possible pay discrimination practices.